 The 30A 30K Challenge Race features a new 18.6-mile distance – the length of Scenic Highway 30A.

 Participants have the week of Thanksgiving, between November 21 and November 29, to complete their race.
 Everyone is invited to submit their results as well to see how they placed.
-All participants will receive our commemorative super-soft race shirt and signature medal featuring the 10K, 5K and 1 mile distance; OR the challenge distance.
+All participants will receive our commemorative super-soft race shirt and signature medal featuring the 30K, 10K, 5K and 1-mile distance.

 “While we will miss the excitement of an in-person event, we are looking forward to continuing to bring the spirit of 30A to all of our runners,” said Race Director Karen Meadows.
 “The money raised from our race goes to support such wonderful local charities.
 It is heartwarming to see the lives they touch and how they are able to use the funds to help so many in need.”